Hephyrian/signosi-fyp/frontend_flutter/README.md

 - Speech-to-text translation in multiple languages (Sinhala, English, Tamil)
 - Sign language video playback
 - Clean and modern UI following Material 3 design
+- Single-letter fallback (Sinhala): if a word has no direct sign, the app renders per-letter landmark animations using only MAIN letters (base consonants and independent vowels)

 ## Setup